Fear Factor: Extended competitions

 Some Fear Factor competitions consisted of five or more stunts and featured an increased grand prize.
 These competitions were always presented as multi-part episodes or single two-hour episodes.
 The first such competitions were the Tournaments of Champions in seasons 2 and 3 (see below).
-Season 4 included a two-hour season premiere in which 12 contestants competed in six stunts for a grand prize of $1,000,000; and a two-part, six-stunt Las Vegas episode where the winner would have a chance to win up to $100,000 based on his or her performance in the final stunt (they would then have to bet half their winnings on a hand of blackjack).
+Season 4 included a two-hour season premiere in which 12 contestants competed in six stunts for a grand prize of $1,000,000; and a two-part, six-stunt Las Vegas episode where the winner would have a chance to win up to $100,000 based on their performance in the final stunt (they would then have to bet half their winnings on a hand of blackjack).
 Season 6 featured two three-episode, six-stunt competitions ("Psycho Fear Factor" and "Reality Stars Fear Factor").
 Season 7 included two five-stunt competitions in which five teams competed for a grand prize of $100,000; the first aired as a single two-hour episode, and the second aired in two parts.

 Tournament of Champions: Seasons 2–3 concluded with a Tournament of Champions featuring the winners of each episode of those respective seasons and a $100,000 grand prize.
 In season two, the 13 non-celebrity winners were divided into groups of eight men and five women.
 For the first four stunts, men competed amongst men and women competed amongst women in two stunts each.
 The men had to release a flag from a locked box while hanging suspended in the air and eat three different items from a table.
 The women had to collect flags while on top of an aircraft and retrieve three poles from a tank with alligators.
 The stunts narrowed the contestants down from eight men and five women to two men and two women who will, in the end, compete against each other for the grand prize by using a key to activate a horn while riding on a speeding truck.
 In season three, the 24 winners were divided into two groups of 12, each containing seven men and five women.
 In the first semifinal episode, the group was cut from 12 to six to three to two finalists.
 In the second semifinal episode, the group was cut from 12 to six in the first stunt, then the men competed amongst the men and the women competed amongst the women in the second stunt and then the final four contestants, two men and two women, were cut to two finalists.
 Each finalist won a 2004 Mazda RX-8 and a chance at the $100,000.
 In the finals, the four finalists competed in three stunts.
 Each stunt eliminated one contestant and the final stunt determined the winner.